abhiK464/my-projects/README.md

-# Sample Vue Application
+# Vue Application

 Renders third party API (NY Times News) and display the news according to the catergory selected.
-I have utilised predefined CSS